NREL/EnergyPlus/design/FY2019/NFP-AFNFanModel.md

 The value of OnOffFanPartLoadFraction will be assigned in the update function.

 #### Create two local functions to get node numbers of inlet and outlet
-Two local functions of GetFanInletNodeNum and GetFanOutletNodeNum will be created to output node numbers.
+Two local functions of GetFanInletNodeNum and GetFanOutletNodeNum will be created to output node numbers in the HVACFan module.
 The functions will be called from GetAirflowNetworkInput.

 ## Testing/Validation/Data Sources ##